Dr John Coleman

 His career has included a Senior Lectureship at the Royal London Hospital in Whitechapel, and the Directorship of Chalvington, a residential therapeutic community for troubled teenagers.
 He was for many years the Director of the Trust for the Study of Adolescence (TSA), and he has been a Senior Research Fellow in the Department of Education at Oxford University (2006-2015).

 His current research interests include the adolescent brain, life skills education, and the impact of the digital world on teenage development.
-He runs workshops for parents of teenagers, and is the lead for the Hertfordshire “My Teen Brain” programme.
-He has won numerous awards for his work, including the British Psychological Society 1999 Award for Distinguished Contributions to Professional Psychology, and the 2003 European Society for Research on Adolescence (EARA) Lifetime Award.
+He runs workshops for parents of teenagers, and has been the lead for the Hertfordshire “My Teen Brain” programme.

 Why I study adolescence